Call Button

 Sinus Headache Symptoms

-Your sinuses are spaces inside the bones of your cheeks, forehead and behind the nose that are filled with air, these spaces are used by the body to drain mucous.
+Your sinuses are spaces inside the bones of your cheeks, forehead and behind the nose that are filled with air, these spaces are used by the body to drain mucus.
 There are also sinuses in your brain.
-The forehead, cheeks and nose sinuses often get inflamed due to allergic reaction, such as hay fever, or from an infection.
+The forehead, cheeks and nose sinuses often get inflamed due viral infection, bacterial infection or allergic reactions, such as hay fever.

-This inflammation causes an increase of mucus secretion, which can result in a blockage of the sinuses.
+Sinus inflammation causes an increase of mucus secretion, which can result in sinus blockage.
+Sinus blockage can also be caused by nasal polyps or a deviated septum.
 This can lead to additional painful symptoms, ranging from mild to severe, in the forehead, around the cheeks, below the eyes, behind the nose and even around the teeth.

-The presentation of a sinus headache can be similar to a migraine and/or a tension-type headache.
+The presentation of sinus headache pain can be similar to migraine headaches and/or tension-type headaches.

-To differentiate sinus headaches from the other types of headaches, patients will normally present with headache like symptoms and the following:
+To differentiate sinus headaches from the other types of headaches, patients will normally present with mild to severe headache like symptoms and the following sinus symptoms:

 • Watery eyes during headache